 “What’s said in my office, stays in my office.”

-The election of the current U.S. President ushered in a new era for American citizens abroad.
+The election of President Barack Obama ushered in a new era for American citizens abroad.
 Basically, it’s not what it used to be.

 The U.S. imposes complex rules and life restrictions on its citizens wherever they live.
 These restrictions are becoming more and more difficult for those U.S. citizens who choose to live outside the United States.